kameczera/chating/README.md

 # chating
-project using mongodb & react.js. something just like a whatsapp or messenger
+project using mongodb & react.js. <br>
+something just like a whatsapp or messenger

 ## In Progress
 ### Menu ✅